We are people who hear the good news and embody it by caring for our world.

 The Good News Project restoration days are intended for:

-• Youth groups who want to give their rangatahi a taster in biodiversity restoration work.
+• Youth groups who want to give their rangatahi a taste of practical environmental action.

 • Youth groups who want to explore how their faith fits with caring for creation.